morvai577/spotify-nextjs/README.md

 ```

 ### Using Prisma in the project
 This project uses Prisma in a serverless environment because Vercel's APIs are serverless and Prisma is not always running.

+### Purpose of using a wrapper lib i.e. `fetcher.ts`
+To abstract away the HTTP fetching mechanism, because the client side uses some hooks that requires some of these mechanisms.
+So in order to keep it simple, good to have an abstraction in between.